Swill basket making

 - National Coppice Federation

 Craftspeople currently known

-Owen Jones – practises in the Lake District.
-The only full-time oak swill basket maker in Britain.
-Taught by John Barker.
+Owen Jones, Lake District.
+A full-time oak swill basket maker in Britain, taught by John Barker.